-A. Methods of Analysis
+Α. Methods of Analysis

-Whittier seeks to tailor its investment management services to meet the needs of individual clients and seeks to ensure that client portfolios are managed in a manner consistent with those objectives.
+For clients engaging Whittier for wealth and portfolio management services, Whittier seeks to tailor its investment management services to meet the needs of individual clients and seeks to ensure that client portfolios are managed in a manner consistent with those objectives.
 Whittier meets with clients on an initial and ongoing basis to assess their risk tolerance, time horizon, liquidity needs and other criteria relevant to the management of their portfolios.
 Clients are advised to notify Whittier if there are changes in their financial situation or if they wish to modify the investment objectives of their portfolios.
 Clients may impose reasonable restrictions or mandates on the management of their accounts if Whittier determines, in its sole discretion, the conditions will not materially impact the performance of a management strategy or prove overly burdensome to Whittier's investment management.
-Investment advice is customized and tailored to the unique goals, objectives and risk profiles of each client.
-The investment objectives for each client are documented via a written Investment Policy Statement and are approved by the client.
-Whittier primarily allocates client assets among various individual debt and equity securities, mutual funds, exchange-traded funds (ETFs), closed-end funds (CEFs), and American depositary receipts (ADRs) in accordance with clients' investment objectives, risk profile, liquidity needs, and financial goals.
+Investment advice is customized and tailored to the unique goals, objectives, and risk profiles of each client.
+The investment objectives for each client are documented via a written IPS and are approved by the client.
+Whittier primarily invests client assets among various individual debt and equity securities, mutual funds, exchangetraded funds (ETFs), closed-end funds (CEFs), and American depositary receipts (ADRs) with full investment discretion, in accordance with client's investment objectives, risk profile, liquidity needs, and financial goals.
+To a limited extent, Whittier may also invest client assets in private investment funds (the "alternative assets") offered in reliance on an exemption from registration under the Investment Company Act of 1940, as amended (the "Company Act"), including funds that rely on the exemptions available under Rule 3(c)(1) or 3(c)(7) under the Company Act (collectively, the "Private Funds").
+Such private investment funds may include private equity, venture capital, private credit, hedge funds, real assets, or fund of funds.
+Whether any such investment in private funds is suitable for a particular client will depend on the client's level of assets under management, risk tolerance, and liquidity requirements.
+As such, any investment in private investment funds requires written approval from the client, and the client will be required to complete and provide to the applicable investment advisor of such private investment fund certain documentation in connection with such investments.